-So even without a lot of pancreatic amylase, starches can be broken down and used by babies under 1 year of age.
+So starches can be broken down and used by babies under 1 year of age, even without a lot of pancreatic amylase.

 Review studies show few negatives disadvantages of high intake of carbohydrates for young children (age 0-4 years).
 Basically, just cavities (of course influenced by oral hygiene).
 With no evidence for detrimental effects on nutrient dilution, obesity, diabetes or cognition.

-In fact, carbs are our body's preferred and main source of fuel.
+In fact, our body’s preferred and main source of fuel is carbohydrate.
 Whole grains are healthy for your baby!

 They provide not only energy but also fibre and plenty of other vitamins and minerals like B vitamins, magnesium and iron.

 Do babies need to eat rice cereal?
 No. If you do choose rice cereal, I would suggest using it only a few times per week and rotating with other baby cereals, due to the arsenic content in rice.